MV10/mv10.github.io/_posts/2018-01-31-net-core-class-library-dependency-injection.md

 }
 ```

 Your class library should make it easy for the consuming application to register its services.
-In ASP.NET the many `services.Add...` options are implemented as extensions of `IServiceCollection`, and your class library can do exactly the same thing.
+In ASP.NET the many `services.Add` options (like `AddUsefulService` above) are implemented as extensions of `IServiceCollection`, and your class library can do exactly the same thing.

 ```
 namespace Example.Library.Azure